EOSE Investors Have Opportunity To Lead Eos Energy Enterprises, Inc. Securities Fraud Lawsuit

-(MENAFN- PR Newswire) BENSALEM, Pa., Sept.
-19, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Eos Energy Enterprises, Inc. ("Eos" or the "Company") (NASDAQ: EOSE ).
+(MENAFN- PR Newswire) LOS ANGELES, Sept.
+22, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Eos Energy Enterprises, Inc. ("Eos" or the "Company") (NASDAQ: EOSE ).

 Class Period: May 9, 2022 – July 27, 2023